F5Networks/f5-appsvcs-extension/docs/declarations/miscellaneous.rst

 Configuring a SNAT pool
 ```````````````````````
+.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

+    Support for the SNAT Translation class is available in BIG-IP AS3 v3.42 and later.

-In this example, we show how you can configure a SNAT pool in a BIG-IP AS3 declaration.
+In this example, we show how you can configure a SNAT (secure network address translation) pool in a BIG-IP AS3 declaration.
 A SNAT is an object that maps the source client IP address in a request to a translation address defined on the BIG-IP device.
 A SNAT pool represents a pool of translation addresses you configure on the BIG-IP system.
 The original IP address is then mapped to the entire translation pool (SNAT pool).

 ..
 TIP:: You can also use a pointer to a SNAT Pool that exists on the BIG-IP.
 See |spp| in the Schema Reference for usage.

 For more information on SNAT on the BIG-IP, see |sp|.

+**New in BIG-IP AS3 3.42** |br|
+BIG-IP AS3 3.42 introduced the **SNAT_Translation** class.
+This class allows you to configure explicit SNAT address and configure properties such as IP idle timeout.
+See |snatt| for information about specific properties and BIG-IP AS3 usage.

-This declaration creates the following objects on the BIG-IP:
+This declaration creates the following objects on the BIG-IP (**NOTE** If you attempt to use this declaration on a version prior to 3.42, it will fail.
+On previous versions, remove the **SNAT_Translation** lines highlighted in yellow, and the comma in line 40)

 - Partition (tenant) named **Sample_SNAT_Pool**.
 - An Application named **SNAT_app**.
 - A virtual server named **SNAT_service** that references the SNAT pool.
 - A pool named **web_pool** with two members.
-- A SNAT pool containing two SNAT addresses.
+- A SNAT pool named **CreateSnatPool** containing two SNAT addresses.
+- A SNAT translation class named **CreateSnatTranslation** with associated properties.

 .. literalinclude:: ../../examples/declarations/example-snat-pool.json
    :language: json
+   :emphasize-lines: 41-51

 :ref:`Back to top<misc-examples>`